guotong1988/guotong1988.github.io/research/_posts/2022-02-01-drop-noise-for-ctr.md

 If we drop data-3, the model prediction for new data that is the most similar to data-3 will be class-A, which is right.

-### 5.1 ChatGPT
-In ChatGPT \cite{ref8}, OpenAI use human-labeled policy-prediction-data as reward to train text-generation transformer \cite{ref7} policy-model.
-In fact, if we collected the good/bad tags/rewards from users, we can remove the bad 'reward' data for text-generation policy-model and only use good 'reward' data, which means we do not need the text-match-based reward-model.

 ### 6. Conclusion

 Based on the good performance of previous works  \cite{ref1} \cite{ref2} \cite{ref3} that have been verified on human-labeled dataset.
 We further apply the find-noise idea to user-generated dataset and CTR task.
 The experiment result shows our idea could improve the AUC a lot.
 As recommendation system predicts the rating or the preference a user might give to an item.
 Or it is an algorithm that suggests relevant items to users.
 The most important thing is to find a way to fit the large amount of data.
 In other words, fitting the dataset means we find the preference of users.
 Also, noise data is not the low-frequency user data.
 We will verify our idea on online performance in the future.